Number antibody and T cell receptor sequences with multiple numbering schemes Learn more

 What is ANARCI?

 Antibody sequences from different organisms and germlines can vary in length, especially around CDR loops.
 Numbering schemes solve this by defining a universal coordinate system: position 27 in one antibody corresponds to the structurally equivalent position 27 in another.
-ANARCI automates the assignment across six schemes (IMGT, Chothia, Kabat, Martin, AHo, Wolfguy) while simultaneously classifying each sequence by chain type, species, and closest germline gene.
+ANARCI automates the assignment across six schemes (IMGT, Chothia, Kabat, Martin, AHo, Wolfguy) while reporting each sequence's chain type, best HMM species match, and optional closest germline gene.

 How does ANARCI work?

 ANARCI builds one HMM per species and chain type combination using pre-aligned V-gene and J-gene segments from the IMGT/Gene Database.
 All possible V-J gene combinations form putative germline domain sequences, aligned to MUSCLE with a gap-open penalty of -10.
 The resulting multiple sequence alignment is converted into a profile HMM using HMMER's hmmbuild with the --hand option to preserve positional structure.
-This produces 24 HMMs spanning six species and four domain types.
+The hosted app uses ANARCI's packaged HMM library and supports the source species set: human, mouse, rat, rabbit, rhesus, pig, alpaca, and cow.

 When a query sequence arrives, ANARCI runs hmmscan against the full HMM library.
 The highest-scoring hit determines the chain type (VH, V, V, V, V, V, V) and species of origin.
 Alignments scoring below the bit score threshold are rejected, which prevents false recognition of non-immunoglobulin proteins with similar folds.
 The HMM alignment positions map directly to IMGT numbering; conversion to other schemes applies the insertion and deletion rules defined in each scheme's specification.